MAKArcti/docs-2_GOSH/docs/working-with-gosh/gosh-web.md

 When the Author has completed the Task, he adds it to the commit.

 !!! info
-    If you need to make several commits to complete a Task, do **Select task**  in the last one, to create the proposal to the pull request.
+    If you need to make several commits to complete a Task,, create a separate branch.
+    And do **Select task** when creating the proposal to the pull request.

 ![](../images/gosh_web_Readme_md_03_data_commit.jpg)